City New South Wales rugby league team

-The Sydney Rugby League team, known as the City Rugby League team, or Combined Sydney, or Sydney Firsts, or Sydney Capitals, is a representative rugby league team.
+The Sydney Rugby League team, known as the City Rugby League team, or Sydney Firsts, or Sydney Capitals, is a representative rugby league team.
 From 2021, the men's team is to consist of players selected from the New South Wales Rugby League Ron Massey Cup competition to play against a combined team selected from Country, New South Wales competitions.
 The women's team is selected on a region of origin basis from the NSWRL Women's Premiership.

 The reorganisation in 2021 means the Sydney / City team is selected from a third-tier competition, as the Ron Massey Cup sits below the first-tier National Rugby League and the second-tier New South Wales Cup.
 Previously, the Sydney / City team was selected from the first-tier competition.
 The first match by a Sydney Metropolitan team was held in 1909 against New Zealand.
-The first match against a Country repsresentative team was held in 1911.
+The first match against a Country representative team was held in 1911.
 Matches by Sydney against international touring teams continued until the 1970s.
 Annual matches by City against Country were played in most years until 1993.

-A City vs Country Origin match was introduced in 1987 and this ran until 2017, with a three season hiatus in the years 1998 to 2000.
+A City vs Country Origin match was introduced in 1987 and this ran until 2017, with a three season hiatus in 1998 to 2000.

 History

-The New South Wales City team first competed against New South Wales Country on 10 June 1911 which City won 29-8.
-The first time the match was made an annual event began in 1928 with NSW Country defeating City 35-34.
+The New South Wales City team first competed against New South Wales Country on 10 June 1911 which City won 2–8.
+The first time the match was made an annual event began in 1928 with NSW Country defeating City 35–34.

 A Sydney team was assembled for the 1953 American All Stars tour of Australia and New Zealand.
-The first City V Country origin match occurred on May 16, 1987 with City running out winners 30-22.
+The first City V Country origin match occurred on 16 May 1987 with City running out winners 30–22.

 In 2016, it was announced by the NRL that the City V Country fixture was to be scrapped beyond the 2017 season.
 The reasons behind the decision were to clubs pulling their players out of the match and others cited player drain as a reason for the fixture to be culled.
 There was also a sentiment that the fixture had gone from being a genuine audition match for a potential New South Wales origin jersey to being a regular game as most of the New South Wales side had already been picked prior to the match starting.

-On May 14, 2017, the final City v Country fixture was played with NSW City defeating Country 20-8.
+On 14 May 2017, the final City v Country fixture was played with NSW City defeating Country 20–8.

 Overall, New South Wales City were much more successful than New South Wales Country winning a total of 68 games in the annual fixture as opposed to Country's 22 wins with City winning each year from 1976 to 1991.